FREVA-CLINT/freva-deployment/README.md

 ## Installing docker and sudo access to the service servers
 Since the services of MariaDB and Apache Solr will be deployed on docker container images, docker needs to be available on the target servers.
 Usually installing and running docker requires *root* privileges.
-So on the servers that will be running docker you will need root access.
+Hence, on the servers that will be running docker you will need root access.
 There exist an option to install and run docker without root, information on a root-less docker option can be found [on the docker docs](https://docs.docker.com/engine/security/rootless/)

 # Configuring the deployment